baisebaoma/SurviveGTSIManual/README.md

 > Georgia Tech Shenzhen Institute, Tianjin University (GTSI) is **a Joint Institute between Georgia Tech and Tianjin University** and is located in Shenzhen, often dubbed the “Silicon Valley of China”.
 GTSI has received approval from the Board of Regents of the University System of Georgia and the Chinese Ministry of Education to offer Georgia Tech’s existing Master’s degree programs in Electrical and Computer Engineering (ECE), Analytics, Computer Science, Environmental Engineering, and Industrial Design, as well as the Ph.D. degree in ECE. **Georgia Tech is fully responsible for Georgia Tech academic programming at GTSI**, which enrolls qualified students from China, the USA, and other countries around the world.
 (From [YouTube](https://www.youtube.com/channel/UCdPgwthLdjt4VIjM7zBbTeA/about))
 >
 > Georgia Tech Shenzhen is **one of three degree-granting campuses** within the Georgia Tech Global Network.
 In August 2014, Georgia Tech (GT) launched its existing M.S. degree program in Electrical and Computer Engineering (ECE) in Shenzhen, China.
 Situated next to Hong Kong, Shenzhen has the fourth largest GDP in China and has the highest GDP per capita among large- and medium-sized cities in mainland China.
 It is a clean, green city, has a young population, and is very high-tech.
 Shenzhen is home to well-known multinationals such as Oracle, IBM, Microsoft, Intel, Samsung, TI, Siemens, Phillips, Kodak, PMC-Sierra, Hitachi as well as some of the largest Chinese companies including Tencent, Lenovo, DJI, Huawei, and Mindray.
-Shenzhen campus is surrounded by the Shenzhen High-Tech companies where GT students will have ample opportunities to pursue internships with companies located within walking distance from the GT classrooms.The GT-Shenzhen campus enrolls qualified students from China, the USA, and other countries around the world.
+Shenzhen campus is surrounded by the Shenzhen High-Tech companies where GT students will have ample opportunities to pursue internships with companies located within walking distance from the GT classrooms.
+The GT-Shenzhen campus enrolls qualified students from China, the USA, and other countries around the world.
 The program will assist interested students with internship arrangements after they have arrived in Shenzhen.
 A unique program – the Global Engineering Immersion Program (GEIP) – capitalizes on GT’s academic presences in Atlanta, GA, Lorraine, France, and Shenzhen, China, and encourage students to complete the GT MS degree by studying with GT on 3 different continents – North America, Europe, and Asia in as little as 12 months’ time.
 (From [LinkedIn](https://www.linkedin.com/company/georgia-tech-shenzhen/))

 Last updated: 2022.7.27